thecartercenter/nemo/README.md

 - Offline operation in poorly-connected areas

 To learn more about the history and goals of the project, [visit the project site](http://getnemo.org).
-You can also learn more about The Carter Center's Election Standards [here](http://cartercenter.org).
+You can also learn more about The Carter Center [here](http://cartercenter.org).

 ## Production Setup